immortals-ume/dsa/java/src/main/java/com/immortals/ds/graph/Readme.md

     Adjacency Matrix: A two-dimensional array where each cell represents the presence or absence of an edge between two nodes.

-    Adjacency List: A collection of lists (one per node) where each list contains the nodes that are adjacent to a particular node.
+    Adjacency List: A collection of lists (one per graphNode) where each list contains the nodes that are adjacent to a particular graphNode.

 ###### Graph Algorithms: [Readme.md](..%2F..%2Falgorithms%2Fgraph%2FReadme.md)

-    Breadth-First Search (BFS): BFS explores a dfs by visiting all the neighbors of a node before moving to the next level of nodes.
+    Breadth-First Search (BFS): BFS explores a dfs by visiting all the neighbors of a graphNode before moving to the next level of nodes.
 It's used for tasks like finding the shortest path in an unweighted dfs.

     Depth-First Search (DFS): DFS explores as far as possible along each branch before backtracking.
 It's used for tasks